When the supermarket bill hurts: How expensive the weekly shop on Mallorca has become

 The supermarket bill hurts: Prices rise, daily life tightens

 Last week in front of the vegetable stall at the Santa Catalina market: an elderly woman holds a crate of lemons, counts them again and puts two fruits back.
 Such an image stays with you — it smells of citrus, vendors call out prices, children play on the pavement.
-Many island residents know this by now: the shopping list shrinks, calculating at the kitchen table becomes part of the ritual.
+Many island residents know this by now, as discussed in Why Food Is Noticeably More Expensive in Mallorca — and What We Can Do About It: the shopping list shrinks, calculating at the kitchen table becomes part of the ritual.

 Key question: Who bears the burden of price increases?

 The price rises are not a luxury phenomenon.
-Coffee, eggs, bananas and lemons have clearly gone up.
+Coffee, eggs, bananas and lemons have clearly gone up, as shown in Milk, Big Mac, Postage: Why Many Prices on Mallorca Hurt.
 At the same time, olive oil, sugar and some drinks show slight decreases — a drop in the ocean.
-For families on tight budgets, pensioners and commuters, such jumps are existential.
+For families on tight budgets, pensioners and commuters, such jumps are existential, as explored in Rising Cost of Living in Mallorca: Who Pays the Price?.

-What is often overlooked: It's not only global commodity prices.
-Energy and transport costs, seasonal harvests, exchange rates, but also supermarket business models (promotions, assortment policies, own brands) interact.
+What is often overlooked: It's not only global commodity prices — as shown by the FAO Food Price Index — energy and transport costs, seasonal harvests, exchange rates, but also supermarket business models (promotions, assortment policies, own brands) interact.
 On Mallorca, tourism adds to this: demand and logistics effects intensify local price fluctuations.

 Concrete consequences in everyday life